ARMmbed/mbed-os-example-sockets/README.md

 ## Getting started with the network-socket API

+(Note: To see this example in a rendered form you can import into the Arm Mbed Online Compiler, please see [the documentation](https://os.mbed.com/docs/mbed-os/latest/apis/socket.html#socket-example).)

 This is a quick example of a simple HTTP client program using the [network-socket API](https://os.mbed.com/docs/latest/reference/network-socket.html) that [Mbed OS](https://github.com/ARMmbed/mbed-os) provides.